 Neither a labor union nor a guild, the ASC is an education, cultural, and professional organization.
 Membership is by invitation only, extended to directors of photography who have demonstrated outstanding ability with distinguished credits in the industry and good personal character.

 The ASC began publishing a four-page newsletter called The American Cinematographer in 1920.
 It was published twice monthly until March 1922, when it became a monthly, and American Cinematographer magazine has been published every month since then.
-It is today an award-winning international publication covering the technology and artistry of visual storytelling, offering print and digital editions.
+AC is today an award-winning international publication covering the technology and artistry of visual storytelling, offering print and digital editions.

 After publishing The American Cinematographer Hand Book and Reference Guide from 1935-’56, the ASC began the American Cinematographer Manual, a vital technical resource that is commonly known as “the filmmaker’s bible.”
 First printed in 1960, the book is currently in its 10th edition, published in 2016.